linas/archeo/atoms/catalog/README-url.md

 by a stream process.
 There are multiple demos and explanations of how to do streaming in Atomese.
 Is it worth reviewing these?

+Punt.
+This is explored elsewhere, on work with agency.
+For now, I just want to repair my files and get on with life.